 Handler types #

-As mentioned in Development Cycle, Livebase Handlers are divided into two groups: model-dependent ones, which depend on the classes and other elements defined in a model, and the default ones, which exist regardless of the model used.
+As mentioned in Development Cycle, Livebase Handlers are divided into two groups: model-dependent ones, which depend on the classes and other elements defined in an engine model, and the default ones, which exist regardless of the engine model used.

 Modelling Handlers are in turn divided into two families: Persistency Handlers and Interaction Handlers: